 Is ISO 45001 Just A Watered-Down Version of OHSAS 18001?

-No. ISO 45001 is a new standard using an established structure based on an effective management model.
+No. ISO 45001 uses an established structure based on an effective management model.
 It is designed to be used as part of a business management system.
 ISO 45001 emphasizes workforce participation, expands focus on worker health and safety programs and implements other changes.